How to Prevent Data Corruption in Windows PC

 Usually, all computer files have a specific structure and content.
 Therefore, there is no issue when all files are arranged the way they should be.

-But when the wrong content is written in a file or correct content is added in the wrong location, it can cause a problem.
+But when the wrong content is written in a file or the correct content is added in the wrong location, it can cause a problem.

 Corrupted files often don’t open at all or might appear in the wrong format.
 This doesn’t mean your program is corrupted.

-For example, Word might not be able to open a certain document but others without trouble.
+For example, Word might not be able to open a certain document, but others without trouble.

 How Do Windows Files Get Corrupted?